CarlosSac/applied-ai-system-project/README.md

 ## Testing Summary

+**10 out of 10 automated tests pass.** The scoring engine, bias detection (flagged and non-flagged cases), fallback explanation generator, and all three evaluation metrics are covered.
+The system uses four reliability mechanisms: automated unit tests (`pytest`), weighted score breakdowns that act as confidence indicators for each recommendation, `print`-based error logging that surfaces API failures instead of hiding them, and a startup health check that diagnoses API key issues before any recommendations run.

 **What worked:**

 - All 10 pytest tests pass, covering scoring logic, bias detection (both flagged and non-flagged cases), fallback explanation generation, and all three evaluation metric functions.
 - The bias detection correctly flags genre-heavy recommendations and injects the warning into Claude's prompt, which then surfaces it in plain English.
 - The health check at startup reliably diagnoses API key issues before running recommendations.
 - Progressive rendering in the UI (one card at a time as Claude responds) significantly improves perceived performance.

 **What did not work initially:**

 - Gemini API (original provider) had a quota limit of 0 on the free tier; the project switched to Anthropic Claude.
 - Silent exception handling in `generate_explanation` hid all API errors.
 Adding diagnostic print statements immediately identified the issue.
 - Streamlit's `st.markdown` strips JavaScript, so Plotly charts cannot be embedded via `to_html()`; replaced with pure CSS/HTML progress bars for the in-card breakdown.
 - Newlines in Claude's response broke the HTML card structure; fixed by stripping newlines before inserting explanation text into HTML.

 **What was learned:**

 - LLM outputs require sanitization before embedding in HTML: special characters, markdown formatting (`**bold**`), and newlines all need handling.
 - Caching (`@st.cache_data`) masks data updates; after regenerating the CSV, the Streamlit cache must be cleared manually.
 - The "reliability" requirement is met not just by tests but by the combination of health checks, fallback logic, bias guardrails, and evaluation metrics working together.